kaesetoast/elementary-cursors/README.md

 elementary Cursor Theme
 =======================

 A cursor theme for elementary OS.

-This work is licenced under the Creative Commons Attribution-Share Alike 3.0
+These icons are free artwork; you can redistribute them and/or modify them under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3, or (at your option) any later version.

 ###Installing